 Out past the cornfields where the woods got heavy

 Out in the back seat of my ’60 Chevy

 Slow dancing in the dark on the beach at Stockton’s Wing

 Where desperate lovers park we sat with the last of the Duke Street Kings

 Huddled in our cars waiting for the bells that ring

 In the deep heart of the night we cut loose from everything

 to go running on the backstreets, running on the backstreets

-It could be argued that “Night Moves,” was Seger’s finest work.
-Two of the albums three singles broke the Billboard Top 40 charts.
+It could be argued that “Night Moves,” was Bob Seger’s finest work.
+Two of the album’s three singles broke the Billboard Top 40 charts.
 The album sold extremely well and captivated Seger into mainstream pop culture.
-The success of “Night Moves,” seemed to inspire a string of mainstream hits as Seger followed up the album with the four Top 40 singles including the much covered ballad “We Got Tonight,” from his Stranger in Town album.
-Regardless of Night Moves, commercial success, the album’s focus on heartfelt lyrics, and fiery well written blues rockers, helped Seger deliver perhaps the finest record of his career.
+The success of “Night Moves,” seemed to inspire a string of mainstream hits as Bob Seger followed up the album with the four Top 40 singles including the much covered ballad “We Got Tonight,” from his Stranger in Town album.
+Regardless of Night Moves, commercial success, the album’s focus on heartfelt lyrics, and fiery well-written blues-rockers helped Bob Seger deliver perhaps the finest record of his career.

 Bob Seger, “Night Moves,” Night Moves, Columbia Records, 1976.